 Schools will be required to follow the Authority's procedures for payment of buildings work invoices which might involve CIS.
-Detailed information on these procedures is provided in the Authority's Management Handbook.

 10. PROVISION OF SERVICES AND FACILITIES BY THE AUTHORITY

 10.1 Provision of Services from Centrally Retained Budgets

 The Authority will determine the deployment and operational details of services funded by centrally held budgets.
 The Authority will manage issues in relation to existing premature retirement costs and redundancy where there is no dispute with the Governing Body as to the level of such payments.
 All schools will have equal access to that central service where need applies equally and the school budget does not contain delegated funds for the services.